redhat-cip/ansible-playbook-dci-beaker/README.md

 This is a playbook to install an all-in-one beaker server & lab controller.
 It has been designed to be used with [Distributed-CI](https://doc.distributed-ci.io/) but it can also be used independently of it.

+Virtual machines can use the virsh power type or standard IPMI with [Virtual BMC](https://docs.openstack.org/tripleo-docs/latest/install/environments/virtualbmc.html) in OpenStack.

 ## Download

 You can download the role from Github with the following command: